IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-adding.md

 - The default position of row add UI is below the row that the end user clicked the add row button for.

-- The `{ComponentTitle}` scrolls to fully display the add row UI automatically.
+- The `{ComponentName}` scrolls to fully display the add row UI automatically.

 - The overlay for the add row UI maintains its position during scrolling.